Close Menu

 • Flexibility: Payments adjust annually based on income changes.

-Despite these benefits, many high-risk borrowers are not enrolled in affordable plans.
-A report by the Consumer Financial Protection Bureau found that 9 in 10 of the highest-risk borrowers were not using these programs, which can significantly affect their financial stability (CFPB report).
+Despite these benefits, many high-risk borrowers remain uninsured.
+A report by the Consumer Financial Protection Bureau found that 9 in 10 of the highest-risk borrowers were not using these programs, which can significantly affect their financial stability.

 Maximizing the Benefits of Income-Driven Repayment